 International students, did you know there isn’t just one way to learn?
 In fact, experts recognize that there are at least four different types of learning styles, meaning we, as individuals, absorb, remember, and understand new information differently.
 At US universities, instructors will likely use a variety of teaching styles to reach all types of learners.
-So, knowing your learning style can help you choose the best courses to take, study more effectively, and be more successful in your college career.
+So, knowing which types of learning styles you prefer can help you choose the best courses to take, study more effectively, and be more successful in your college career.

 The first year can be challenging for an international student trying to discover which learning style works best for them.
 “However, if you explore your learning style, you may find that it can help you to identify what you need to do to succeed as you deepen your knowledge during your university studies,” says Quill.